meap/runecs/README.md

 ### Docker

-RunECS is also available as a Docker image for containerized execution:
+You can also use RunECS as a Docker image for containerized execution:

 ```bash
 docker run \